spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 Save the pipeline.

-# 3. Deploy Manifests to Staging
+# 3. Deploy manifests to staging

 Trigger the pipeline by pushing a commit to the `manifests/demo.yml` file in your repository.
 The pipeline should start in a few seconds.
 When it completes,